 Italy is a country full of wonderful people who go out of the way to help you.
-I have so many instances small and big where I was assisted by a complete stranger.
-Incidences like these make travel memorable and that is one of the prime reasons for return.
+I have so many instances where I have been assisted by complete strangers.
+Incidences like these make travel memorable and also makes Italy the prime reasons for return.
 But traveling to any country = understanding a new culture and if you are traveling to Italy, it is imperial to understand how your Italian travel can be made easier and enjoyable.
 That is why I’ve collated a list for you to read before you visit Italy.

 Respecting the culture in any country you are traveling is of vital importance.
 For instance if you are in India, leave your shoes outside before you enter a temple.
 Similarly, in Italy cover yourself when you visit a church.
 Best thing is to carry a scarf at all times just in case.

 In addition to that, Italians take their dressing quite seriously so generally dress well when in Italy.
 I know this isn’t for everyone but I love it personally not just in Italy but even at home.
 I love looking good in a crowd of already well dressed Italians because it makes me feel more confident and it is fun to be looked at in a nice way than be stared at!

 Italy is a unified country since 1861 so earlier it was just different regions and kingdoms.
 That is the reason you can see a lot of regionalism in Italy.
 No one will ask you to visit Italy, people usually end up taking names of their “regions” such as Sicily, Marche, Tuscany or Liguria.
 There are 20 regions in Italy!

 You never know you might meet someone to chat with and end up enjoying more than ever.
 When I am in Italy, I love to observe the locals and catch a few extra words for my Italian vocabulary especially with the Barista at the bar.
 Italians usually are a friendly and curious bunch of people and will make you feel comfortable.

 Disclosure: There are “ affiliate links” on my blog.
-If you click on a picture, it will take you to Amazon.in. and if you make a purchase through these links, I will receive a small commission (at no cost to you).
-Thanks for supporting my blog as always.
-Keep Reading!
+If you click on a picture and make a purchase through these links, I will receive a small commission (at no cost to you).
+Thanks for supporting Italophilia!